Emirateyang/gpt-mw/api/core/tools/docs/en_US/advanced_scale_out.md

 ### Message Return

-Dify supports various message types such as `text`, `link`, `image`, and `file BLOB`.
+AI supports various message types such as `text`, `link`, `image`, and `file BLOB`.
 You can return different types of messages to the LLM and users through the following interfaces.

 Please note, some parameters in the following interfaces will be introduced in later sections.

 #### Image URL
-You only need to pass the URL of the image, and Dify will automatically download the image and return it to the user.
+You only need to pass the URL of the image, and AI will automatically download the image and return it to the user.

 ```python
     def create_image_message(self, image: str, save_as: str = '') -> ToolInvokeMessage: